sisyphosloughs/move-photos-by-date/README.md

-# move-photos-by-date
+# Move-Photos-by-Date

-This script organizes photos into directories based on their [EXIF](#what-are-EXIF-data) creation date.
+This script sorts photos into folders organized by their [EXIF](#what-are-EXIF-data) creation date.

 Features: